 Several of her paintings decorate the covers of her books, Love’s Troubadours, a yoga-inspired novel, and That Which Awakens Me, a creativity memoir.
 Both books and her tech memoir, Digital Sisterhood are available on Amazon.
 She is currently writing Lighthouse: A Memoir of Thriving Mindfully.

-Her love affair with digital communications was born in 1996 during her tenure at the Hamilton Securities Group, Inc., a mission-driven investment bank and financial software firm that represented the Federal Housing Administration and launched a data servicing startup in public housing in Washington, D.C.
+Her digital communications career was born in 1996 during her tenure at the Hamilton Securities Group, Inc., a mission-driven investment bank and financial software firm that represented the Federal Housing Administration and launched a data servicing startup in public housing in Washington, DC.
 While at Hamilton, she spearheaded the design and implementation of the firm’s intellectual property protection and contracts administration programs for Internet products and services.
 Her expertise in these areas allowed her to serve as a team member on community venture capital transactions in underserved communities.
 She also built, maintained, and conducted team trainings on intellectual property, Internet promotions, and privacy.

 In addition, she worked as the Knowledge Manager for e.villages, Hamilton’s data servicing startup in public housing.
 In this role, she created, curated, and maintained content for an intranet which housed information, resources, tools, and best practices on community development, economic self-sufficiency, employment, financial literacy, housing, life skills management, micro-enterprises, and welfare reform.